ericeya/react-portfolio/README.md

 # Installation

-* This website at [this link](https://text-editor-41mt.onrender.com/) has a prompt for installing the app to your desktop.
-You can use it as a desktop app without internet, or you may connect to the website directly for use of this text editor!
-But if you wish to clone the repo and work with it on your own, here's the steps to get it running on your local machine:
+* If you want to use it as a template, go ahead and clone the repo into your desired root directory.

 1) Once repo is cloned, run the following command at the root directory in your terminal for installing necessary dependencies: